• Home

 In Brazil, school food is part of a national and comprehensive food strategy that integrates education, agriculture, health, and food security while supporting family farming.

-Since then, the pervasiveness of diet-related diseases among children may make today’s youth the first generation to have sicker, shorter lives than their parents as found by a House of Commons standing committee on health in 2007.
+Since then, the pervasiveness of diet-related diseases among children may make today’s youth the first generation to have sicker, shorter lives than their parents, as found by a House of Commons standing committee on health in 2007.

 A national, health-promoting school food program is essential for Canada.
 With adequate funding and national standards, it can be the powerful health-promotion program needed to reverse our current health crisis that spans socio-economic divides.